alex-laycalvert/fun-scripts/christmas/README.md

 This script utilizes a Nerd Font star so you need to have one of the Nerd Fonts installed.
 Check them out [here](https://www.nerdfonts.com)

-I'll try adding some options later to beef it out and customize it a little later.

 ## Example

 ![Screenshot of the tree](SCREENSHOT.png)